equinix-labs/terraform-equinix-metal-vrf/README.md

 # VRF deployment on Equinix Platform

-Metal Virtual Routing Function (VRF) is a layer 3 networking service.
+Metal Virtual Routing & Forwarding (VRF) is a layer 3 networking service.
 It's implemented in Metal's networking devices (routers, switches etc) with built-in HA function.
 This Terraform script provides VRF deployments on Equinix Metal platform where a Metal Gateway, a VRF and a number of metal nodes are deployed.
 The metal VRF is connected to a pair of customer colo edge devices via a pair of redundant Virtual Connections (VC) created in a redundant dedicated fabric port (see high-level diagram below).
 The VRF is used to establish BGP sessions with colo network devices (or network edge devices) and advertise the specified network IPs to the devices.

 <img width="1223" alt="image" src="https://user-images.githubusercontent.com/46980377/203126361-e9030734-3905-45f7-acbb-71df0ba928ad.png">

-For information regarding Metal Gateway and VRF, please see the following Equinid Metal document - https://metal.equinix.com/developers/docs/networking/metal-gateway/, https://metal.equinix.com/developers/api/vrfs/ For the Layer-2 bonded mode, please see the following Equinix Metal document - https://metal.equinix.com/developers/docs/layer2-networking/layer2-mode/#pure-layer-2-modes
+For information regarding Metal Gateway and VRF, please see the following Equinix Metal document - <https://metal.equinix.com/developers/docs/networking/metal-gateway/>, <https://metal.equinix.com/developers/api/vrfs/> For the Layer-2 bonded mode, please see the following Equinix Metal document - <https://metal.equinix.com/developers/docs/layer2-networking/layer2-mode/#pure-layer-2-modes>

-For the Terraform resources used in this script, such as "equinix_metal_vrf" and other Equinix Metal resources, please see the terraform.io registry: https://registry.terraform.io/providers/equinix/equinix/latest/docs/resources/equinix_metal_vrf
+For the Terraform resources used in this script, such as "equinix_metal_vrf" and other Equinix Metal resources, please see the terraform.io registry: <https://registry.terraform.io/providers/equinix/equinix/latest/docs/resources/equinix_metal_vrf>

 The Metal Gateway and the Metal nodes shared a single VLAN, the VLAN is hardcoded using 192.168.100.0/24 for IP assignments with Metal Gateway being assigned with 192.168.100.1, the first metal node being assigned with 192.168.100.2, the second metal node being assigned with 192.168.100.3 etc.